 “Um, I think maybe I just slept weird?”

-“What are you doing with the Cardboard Prince?
+“What are you doing with Brad?
 I thought you loved him.”

 Sylvie’s mother looked surprised, but then she smiled.

 “Tell you what, since you’re actually up when you are supposed to be, if you can go get dressed, I’ll drive you to school and we can pick up doughnuts on our way.
 I’ll take your prince out to the trash.”

 The princess had no idea what doughnuts were.
 For that matter, she had no idea what school was, or what it meant to drive.
 But she was willing to learn.